Already Vibe Coding? Make It Context-Aware.

 This context lives in your docs, your Notion pages, your Confluence wikis, your README files scattered across repos.
 The AI can't access any of it.

-The Fix: MCP Integration
+The Fix: MCP Integration in 3 Steps

-- Put your documentation, specs, and architecture docs in a Needle Collection
+- Add your docs to Needle - Put your documentation, specs, and architecture docs in a Needle Collection

-- Your AI assistant now has access to your actual documentation
+- Start coding with context - Your AI assistant now has access to your actual documentation

 When you ask about implementing a feature, the AI can now reference your product spec.
 When you ask about coding patterns, it can check your style guide.
 When you ask why something works a certain way, it can find the original design doc.